akavity/onliner-selenide/readme.md

 * Test 7.
 Enter an incorrect nickname or password when logging in.
 * Test 8.
 Enter an incorrect data when registering.
 * Test 9.
 Check the filtering result when searching for an apartment.
+* Test 10.
+Find the product in the search and add to cart.

 ## Technologies: